denten-books/plain-text/1-metaphor.md

 state drive.
 We are presented instead with metaphors of paragraphs, pages, files, and folders.
 Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
-The file format thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
+The metaphor thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
+As Alexander Galloway wrote in *The Interface Effect*, the nature of the interface stems from the incompatibility between incommensurate systems [@galloway_interface_2012, viii].
+The interface is also a metaphor that transports structure from one entity to the other, at the point of contact between human and machine.
+In this chapter, we will begin to unpack the interface metaphor.

-### 1.2 Domain Blending
+### 1.1 Verisimilitude

 In the language of cognitive metaphor theory, the kind of interface metaphors that we have been discussing so far go under the name of *structural metaphors*.